eantcal/ioperm/README.md

 You can find more information about iopl syscall (sys_iopl) and ioperm syscall (which modifies the I/O permission bitmap which will be soon discussed) looking Linux kernel source code.

-I/O permission bitmap is part of TSS.
+The I/O permission bitmap is part of TSS.
 Base address and location are both part of TSS.

 By modifying the permission bitmap is possible to enable the I/O port access for any process even less privileged or virtual-8086 processes where CPL>=IOPL.
 The bitmap can cover the entire I/O address space or a subset of it.